Mar 28, 2017

-Rory Staunton was a healthy 12-year old boy, known for his smile and his work standing up for others.
-A simple fall during basketball practice caused an abrasion on his arm, which is the suspected beginning of a cascade of events that led to his death from sepsis.
+Rory was a healthy 12-year-old boy, known for his smile and for standing up for others.
+A simple fall during basketball practice caused an abrasion on his arm.
+This is the suspected beginning of a cascade of events that led to his death from sepsis.

 This talk will attempt to move away from the controversy of the actual article and instead focus on how these common errors could have occurred during any busy shift and what we can do to prevent them in the future.